-- Windows and Linux recovery: FAT, FAT32, NTFS, EXT and XFS support.
+- Windows and Linux recovery: FAT, FAT32, NTFS, ext2, ext3, ext4 and XFS support.

-- Files recovered including file names and directory structure.
+- Recovers file names and directory structure.

-- RAID Data Recovery: Automatic (virtual) RAID reconstruction for ‘broken’ RAID arrays.
+- RAID Data Recovery: Automatic (virtual) RAID reconstruction for broken RAID arrays.
 Supports RAID 0, 1 and 5.
 Also, iRecover supports RAID 5 reconstruction with one disk missing.

 - Configurable disk access parameters (for dealing with bad sectors).